Updated July 2022

 - The most important keywords should be visible in advertising text.

-AdWords offers an extensive list of advertising extensions that help differentiate or highlight aspects of your campaign and advertising communications.
+Google Ads offers an extensive list of advertising extensions that help differentiate or highlight aspects of your campaign and advertising communications.
+Utilizing these extensions can be extremely helpful for lead generation.

 - E-commerce advertisers should highly consider allowing Google to show customer ratings and reviews through the third-party reviews extension.